Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options for low-grade fibromyxoid sarcoma include the following:

-Because low-grade fibromyxoid sarcoma is not very chemosensitive, the limited treatment information suggests that surgery is the treatment of choice.[
+Low-grade fibromyxoid sarcoma is not very chemosensitive, and the limited treatment information suggests that surgery is the treatment of choice.[

 There are little data regarding the use of chemotherapy and/or radiation therapy in this disease.
 One report suggests that trabectedin may be effective in the treatment of low-grade fibromyxoid sarcoma.[

 Sclerosing epithelioid fibrosarcoma is a rare malignant sarcoma that commonly harbors EWSR1 gene fusions and has an aggressive clinical course.
-The tumor is poorly responsive to chemotherapy.[
+The tumor responds poorly to chemotherapy.[

 Genomic characteristics